brendan-r/highlightjs_stan/README.md

 As Stan is not your usual programming language, some parts of it's syntax don't have styleable highlight.js classes, and some of the styleable highlight.js classes have no equivalent in Stan.
 So, many of the keywords are mapped to arbitrary classes, with the aim of it looking good.
 I used tomorrow night 80s as my reference, as that's what I tend to edit in.

 ## Pull Requests
 I've submitted the code to support Stan as a [pull request](https://github.com/isagalaev/highlight.js/pull/1019) to the highlight.js maintainers.
-If you have any ideas about how to improve support (I'm sure more could be done with regexps), I'd be happy to accept a pull request and propagate changes to the highlight.js PR.
+If you have any ideas about how to improve support (I'm sure more could be done with regexps), or you just have strong feelings about colours/classes, I'd be happy to accept a pull request (and propagate changes to the highlight.js PR).